AbhiAgarwal/notes/myprojects.md

 - Learnt.io, memory retention
 	- NodeJS, MongoDB, Dynamo (Personal), and I think a graph database in the future
 - ~~Mapping Links of Wikipedia articles~~
-	- Primary built ontop of Python, MongoDB, and Python shelves
+	- ~~Primary built ontop of Python, MongoDB, Graphviz, and Python shelves~~
-	- Secondary built ontop of Python, and Redis.
+	- ~~Secondary built ontop of Python, Redis, and Graphviz.~~
 	- Built ontop of Python, and Neo4j
+	- Turn into a directed graph
 	- Built this, and graphed this -> Look for imporvements.
+	- Figure out and test ways to get correct weights
 - Analysis of Instagram pictures to predict male/female.
 	- Built on Python